espressif/esp-zigbee-sdk/examples/esp_zigbee_customized_devices/customized_client/README.md

 # Light Switch Example

-This test code shows how to customized add / update attribute, add cluster and add endpoint to a device.
-This example also shows how to use varieties ZDO commands and ZCL commands, like binding, finding, read attribute, configure report attribute.
+This example demonstrates how to register a customized ZCL On/Off switch device with the Zigbee stack and implement the ZCL attribute reporting mechanism.

 ## Hardware Required

-* One development board with ESP32-H2 SoC acting as Zigbee end device (loaded with customized_client example)
+* One 802.15.4 enabled development board (e.g., ESP32-H2 or ESP32-C6) running this example.
-* A USB cable for power supply and programming
-* Choose another ESP32-H2 as Zigbee coordinator (see [customized_server](../customized_server/))
+* A second board running as Zigbee coordinator (see [customized_server](../customized_server/) example)

 ## Configure the project